Dreamy island paradise

 where we cruise

-Our 2.5-hour Wild Seafood Experience begins on Rottnest’s waterfront, among luxury yachts moored in Thomson Bay.
+Our 3 to 3.5-hour Wild Seafood Experience begins on Rottnest’s waterfront, among luxury yachts moored in Thomson Bay.
 We depart into crystal clear open waters of the Indian Ocean for an unforgettable journey of the senses.

 As you enjoy a drink and canapes on arrival, we pass the famous Bathhurst Lighthouse on our way offshore in search of Western Rock Lobster.